Skip to content

 PointPerfect keys are valid for a maximum of 56 days.
 During that time, the RTK device can operate normally without the need to update keys.
 However, when the keys are set to expire in 28 days or less, the RTK device will attempt to log in to WiFi at each power on.
 If WiFi is not available, it will continue normal operation.

-Note: All RTK devices (including those equipped with L-Band) are capable of receiving RTCM corrections over traditional means including NTRIP data over Bluetooth or a serial radio.
+Note: All RTK devices (including those equipped with L-Band) are capable of receiving RTCM corrections over traditional means including NTRIP data over Bluetooth or a serial radio, WiFi or Ethernet (depending on model).

 Display showing 14 days until Keys Expire